HyunCafe/odin-calculator/README.md

 * Buttons with hover effect for visual feedback
 * Top navigation bar with minimize, hide, and close buttons
 * Ability to move the calculator around using the top navigation bar.
-* Movable area for the calculator that expands and contracts as the calculator is moved
+* Resizing feature works like the Windows calculator, with the ability to resize the calculator by dragging from any corner and maintains aspect ratio.
 * Improved minimize and restore feature that remembers the last position of the calculator
 * Windows desktop simulation with a search box and enhanced hover effect over icons for aesthetics